baronerosso/asrock-x570-taichi-5700xt/README.md

 Set BIOS as indicate in Dortania’s guide
 Use BIOS 4.60; use sleepwatcher, https://www.bernhard-baehr.de/ , for wake problem concerning bluetooth

-PS: AMD patch setting is setting for 12 core processor
+PS: AMD patch is setting for 12 core processor